-When an activity provider has a participant referral from the self managed digital caseload or a second provider, they are able to report WHS incidents by opening the Activity in Activity Hub in Workforce Australia Online for Providers.
+When an activity provider has a participant referral from the self managed digital caseload or a second provider, they are able to report WHS incidents by opening the Activity in Activity Hub in the Department's IT System.
 Then selecting the 'Placements' option on the sidebar of the Activity screen, selecting the 'Manage' option for the correct Participant involved in the WHS Incident.